About required documents

 You must apply to UBC and receive your Letter of Admission, also known as an offer letter.
 Depending on your program or faculty, you might need to accept your offer and/or pay a deposit to get your Letter of Admission.

-IRCC announced a temporary measure to stabilize the number of new study permits issued for 2 years.
-As of January 22, 2024, study permit applications from outside Canada require a Provincial Attestation Letter (PAL) in addition to a Letter of Admission.
-Master’s degree and doctoral degree students do not need a PAL.
+As of Jan 22, 2024, study permit applications from outside Canada require a Provincial Attestation Letter (PAL) in addition to a Letter of Admission.

 UBC will issue your PAL, if you need one.
 Whether you need a PAL and how you get one depends on your situation—read below for details.